steph-xue/arduino-tournament-robot/README.md

 <br>

 ## Future Improvements
-- Replace the fixed speed wall following logic with a proportional or full PID controller, using the distance error from the wall to continuously adjust motor speed rather than switching between fixed speeds
-- Add more sensors or upgrade to higher quality infrared sensors for more precise and consistent line and distance detection
 - Add a calibration routine at startup to automatically tune the white line thresholds to the current lighting conditions instead of using fixed values
+- Add more sensors or upgrade to higher quality infrared distance sensors for more precise wall and object detection
+- Replace the three fixed ultrasonic sensors with a single rotating ultrasonic sensor mounted on a servo for a continuous 360 degree sweep
+- Add wireless data logging over Bluetooth or WiFi to stream sensor readings in real time instead of relying on the Serial Monitor over USB